 1. Mailing Too Far From Your Location

-If you own a small local business, what are the communities that you serve on a daily basis?
+If you own a small local business, ask yourself what communities you serve on a daily basis.
 It doesn’t make sense to send direct mail to neighborhoods outside your traditional market unless you’re opening a new location.
-Keep your mailing area within a reasonable distance from your business.
+Instead, advertise only to addresses within a reasonable distance from your business.
 This helps you avoid wasting money on prospects outside your regular service area that are unlikely to convert.

 2. Forgetting a Call to Action

 The main point of advertising is to get prospects to take action.
-Whether you want to build awareness, encourage downloads from your website, or push free samples, you need to give the reader a reason to reach out.
-Before you send out your next mailing, make sure your pieces include a clear call to action (CTA) and that they provide something beneficial that rewards the prospect for taking action.
+Whether you want to build awareness, encourage downloads from your website, or give away free samples, you need to give your audience a reason to reach out.
+Before you send out your next mailing, make sure your pieces include a clear call to action (CTA).
+You should also provide an appealing offer that rewards the prospect for taking action.

 3. Offering a Lame Discount

-While stinginess can be helpful in other aspects of business, you don’t want to pinch pennies when it comes to your direct mail offer: It needs to be compelling.
-A mailer that only explains product or service features does not give people a reason to respond.
+While stinginess can be helpful in other aspects of business, you don’t want to pinch pennies when it comes to your direct mail offer.
+Most importantly, it has to be compelling.
+A mailer that only explains product or service features doesn’t give people enough of a reason to respond.
 Ignite action with one of the following offer types:

 - A bonus gift